wthra/DE251-html/README.md

 $password = ''; // Leave empty for XAMPP

 ```

+User Roles and Credentials
+The application includes predefined accounts to help you test role-based access control:

+User Role:

+Username: user
+Password: user123
+Admin Role:

+Username: admin
+Password: admin123
+Use these credentials to log in and explore the respective functionalities for users and administrators.

 5. Run the Project
 Open your browser and navigate to: http://localhost/simple-ecommerce-shop/